-- (ii) For cavity masonry construction the flashing must extend across the cavity and be turned up not less than 150 mm and built 30 mm into the inner skin of brickwork. - (iii) Flashings must extend 100 mm beyond each end of openings.

-(iv) The flashing at the top of that opening may be omitted where the opening is protected by eaves or the like with a width of not less than three times the distance between the top of the opening and the overhang (see Figure 3.3.4.4(a)).
+- (ii) For cavity masonry construction the flashing must extend across the cavity and be turned up not less than 150 mm and built 30 mm into the inner skin of brickwork. - (iii) Flashings must extend 100 mm beyond each end of openings. - (iv) The flashing to that opening may be omitted where the opening is protected by eaves or the like with a width of not less than three times the distance between the location of the flashing and the overhang (see Figure 3.3.4.4(a)).